jpilevic/CloudPay-API/README.md

 ### Support
 For API support, please email jpilevic@gmail.com

-## Authentication
+## Generate New Deposit Form
-Access to the API is granted by providing your username and password using HTTP basic authentication.
-The username and password used, is the same username and password you use to access the Zingle web interface.
+Generate to the new deposit form is granted by providing your CP-MERCHANT-API, CP-MERCHANT-USERNAME and CP-MERCHANT-PASSWORD using header basic authentication.

 ```no-highlight
 GET https://api.zingle.me/v1/